uio-bmi/immuneML/docs/source/yaml_specs/instructions.rst

 =======================

 The different workflows that can be executed by immuneML are called :code:`instructions`.
-Different intructions may require different analysis components (defined under :code:`definitions`).
+Different instructions may require different analysis components (defined under :code:`definitions`).

 This page documents all instructions and their *parameters* in detail.
 Tutorials for general usage of most instructions can be found under :ref:`Tutorials`.